jessev14/Multiattack-5e/README.md

 * ~~Private GM rolls (highest priority)~~ Added in v2.0.0
 * ~~Setting to set default number of rolls for attack / damage~~ Added in v2.1.2
 * ~~Setting to allow each individual damage roll to be applied separately, instead of only applying the total~~ Concept scrapped.
-Submit a ticket if this feature is desired.
+Submit an issue if this feature is desired.
 * Localization with il18n (lowest priority; very few new strings)

 ## Credits and Contact